Asalem1/React_Template/README.md

 #Starting the server

-To start the server, simply run the npm start (or nodemon server.js if you have it installed)  in your terminal.
+To start the server, simply run the webpack --progress --colors --watch to build the your bundle, then run npm start (or nodemon server.js if you have it installed)  in your terminal.